-This site will no longer be tested for the same reasons as Kaihu River and a permanent sign advising the public that the stream is regularly contaminated has been erected at the carpark.
+This site will no longer be tested for the same reasons as Kaihu River and a permanent 'Health Notice' sign has been erected at the carpark advising the public that the stream is regularly contaminated.

 Mangawhai Harbour by the pontoon below Eveline Street